wso2/docs-apk/en/docs/setup/cicd/building-a-pipeline.md

 - Dev: http://backendservice.backend-dev.svc.cluster.local:9090
 - Stage: http://backendservice.backend-stage.svc.cluster.local:9090

-[Create Backend CR](../../create-api/create-and-deploy-apis/rest/create-rest-api-using-crs.md#create-backend-cr) describes how to get the URL of a backend deployed on a cluster.
+<a href="../../../create-api/create-and-deploy-apis/create-api-using-cr#create-backend-cr" target="_blank">Create Backend CR</a> describes how to get the URL of a backend deployed on a cluster.

 !!! note
     The backends in the files provided use a custom Docker image that was pre-built.
-Feel free to use a test URL like [https://httpbin.org/anything](https://httpbin.org/anything) or another Docker image.
+Feel free to use a test URL like <a href="https://httpbin.org/anything" target="_blank">https://httpbin.org/anything</a> or another Docker image.

 #### Step 7 - Set up the Github workflow files

 This <a href="https://docs.github.com/en/actions/writing-workflows/quickstart" target="_blank">website</a> can give you a quickstart into writing your own Github workflow file.

-You can also view the sample workflow file at <a href="https://github.com/sgayangi/APKGitOpsDemo/blob/dev/.github/workflows/dev-release.yaml" target="_blank">[website](https://github.com/sgayangi/APKGitOpsDemo/blob/dev/.github/workflows/dev-release.yaml)</a> and <a href="https://github.com/sgayangi/APKGitOpsDemo/blob/stage/.github/workflows/stage-release.yaml" target="_blank">[website](https://github.com/sgayangi/APKGitOpsDemo/blob/stage/.github/workflows/stage-release.yaml)</a>
+You can also view the sample workflow file at <a href="https://github.com/sgayangi/APKGitOpsDemo/blob/dev/.github/workflows/dev-release.yaml" target="_blank">website</a> and <a href="https://github.com/sgayangi/APKGitOpsDemo/blob/stage/.github/workflows/stage-release.yaml" target="_blank">website</a>

 #### Step 8 - Trigger the workflow